mstksg/backprop/doc/07-performance.md

 [Wengert tape]: https://dl.acm.org/citation.cfm?doid=355586.364791

-In addition, usage of the "Higher-Kinded Data"-based pattern matching interface (over the lens-based accessor interface) incurs some penalties from the inefficient nature of GHC Generics in general.
+In addition, usage of the "Higher-Kinded Data"-based pattern matching interface (over the lens-based accessor interface) seems to result in more efficient compiled code, but not by any significant amount.

 Optimization Techniques
 -----------------------